 How We Help

-Energize Connecticut makes it affordable to install a ductless heat pump with rebates for qualifying units of $250 to $1000, provided by the Connecticut Energy Efficiency Fund.
+Energize Connecticut makes it affordable to install a ductless heat pump with rebates for qualifying units of $1000 per home, provided by the Connecticut Energy Efficiency Fund.
 Systems must be installed by a DPUC Approved Installer to qualify for the rebate.
-See a list of DPUC Approved Installers (PDF).
+See a list of DPUC Approved Installers.

 How Ductless Heat Pumps Work